-Samsung's Galaxy Note phones are beloved by folks all around the world, mainly because of the included stylus.
-If you like the idea of a stylus-touting phone but don't have the kind of cash for a Note, the LG Stylo 5 is worth a look.
+Samsung's Galaxy Note phones are beloved by folks worldwide, mainly because of the included stylus.
+There's the Moto G Stylus, too, but it doesn't have Alexa built-in.
+So if you like the idea of a stylus-touting phone but don't have the kind of cash for a Note and Alexa built-in is a must, the LG Stylo 5 is worth a look.

 An NFC chip is included for Google Pay, allowing you to pay at stores using the Stylo 5 for easy, contactless transactions.
-This is something you won't find on the Moto G7 or G7 Power, which is something to keep in mind if you're a big Google Pay fan.
+You won't find this on the Moto G7 or G7 Power, which is something to keep in mind if you're a big Google Pay fan.
 We also love that LG allows you to expand the Stylo 5's storage up to an impressive 2TB.
 And, for invoking Alexa, just do a quick double-press of the power button.

 The presence of just one (unimpressive) 13MP camera is a downer, as is the plastic design.
+But the biggest bummer is that you can only find renewed versions in the market for the most part.
 Even so, the LG Stylo 5 stands out as an original and enticing budget option.